Search within:

 • Provide their own accompanist or pay the Vocal Audition Fee.

-The voice faculty strongly feels that applicants give their best auditions when they perform with the pianists with whom they have prepared their audition repertoire.
-If bringing the applicant's pianist to the audition is not possible, the School of Music can arrange for a collaborative pianist for a nonrefundable fee of $10.
-If the applicant chooses this option, they should complete the payment process via the following link:
+The voice faculty strongly feels that applicants give their best audition when performing with a pianist with whom has prepared their audition repertoire.
+If bringing the applicant's pianist to the audition is not possible, the School of Music will provide a collaborative pianist.

-This fee must be paid through this website; no payments can be accepted at the audition.
-In addition, applicants will need to send Pdfs of their audition repertoire to rentz@ohio.edu.
+In addition, applicants will need to send PDFs of their audition repertoire to rentz@ohio.edu.
 Professor Rentz will pass the music along to the collaborative pianist.
-Applicants who do not pay this fee are responsible for providing their own pianists.
 Taped/CD accompaniments are not allowed for in-person auditions.

 Choosing Your Vocal Repertoire